 One experiment worth noting took a group of elderly men (70+) and took them through a 12 week course of weight lifting during which they ingested their daily requirement of protein in just one meal per day.
 The result was an average muscle gain of 5lbs.

 It seems that it does not matter when we take on our protein requirement, it only matters that we do.
 Our bodies are also very adaptive so if your protein intake is particularly high your body will adapt to this.
 If you are not burning off excess calories it will adapt by adding more body fat.
+However due to the massive satiating properties of protein it is very difficult to over consume.

 Should I ingest protein straight after training?